RDorville/EP1000/09_3DPrinting.md

 *  Here are some of the common characteristics that you can tweak
     * Layer height (extruded filament thickness)
     * Wall thickness-  Infill percentages
+    * Bridging and overhangs
+    * Supports
+    * Bed adhesion
-    * Bridging and overhangs-  Supports-  Bed adhesion-  Object oreintation
+    * Object oreintation

 |**Extruder Characteristics**|![blank](images/blank.png)|